werwolf2303/decky-NetworkSharesManager/README.md

 # decky-NetworkSharesManager

-Manage your shares from inside Gaming Mode
+Manage your network shares from inside Gaming Mode